 a specific finding by the trial court of “bad faith;” or

-if the requesting attorney has previously obtained a court order requiring supplementation of the complained of inadequate discovery response.
+if the requesting homeowners association lawyer in grand rapids has previously obtained a court order requiring supplementation of the complained of inadequate discovery response.

 A recent North Dakota case shows the different path so well — and with citations by the concurring Justice — that we decided to quote long parts of the opinion below.